maxrousseau/pfla/README.md

 [![Build Status](https://travis-ci.org/maxrousseau/pfla.svg?branch=master)](https://travis-ci.org/maxrousseau/pfla)
 [![DOI](http://joss.theoj.org/papers/10.21105/joss.00855/status.svg)](https://doi.org/10.21105/joss.00855)

-A command line interface to automate facial analysis.
-PFLA uses a pre-trained neural networks to detect faces and annotate them with 68 landmarks.
+A simple command line interface to automate facial analysis. ```pfla``` uses a pre-trained neural networks to detect faces and annotate them with 68 landmarks.
 The program also compyte four commonly used facial metrics.
 The output is saved to a file to allow for easy statistical analysis by the user.

 Publication
 -----------